SkylineCommunications/dataminer-docs/connector-help/connector_help/Symetrix_Composer.md

 ### Best Practice

-This page contains information on how to use the driver.
+This page contains information on how to use the connector.

 ### Web Interface